FOREX-Dollar rebounds after Fed's Williams adds support for rate hike

 While the dollar index, which measures the greenback against

-, it remained on track for a 1.3 percent decline for the
+, it remained on track for a more than 1 percent decline

 Federal funds futures on Friday suggested traders saw a 53.5